Sunday, May 31, 2020

 Date: March 13 2022

-7 And the eyes of them both were opened: and when they perceived themselves to be naked, they sewed together fig leaves, and made themselves aprons.
+7 Then the eyes of both were opened, and they knew that they were naked.
+And they sewed fig leaves together and made themselves loincloths.

 SubscribeStar image donor: M. Kurosaki